 California Chrome shot home from post 3 in 2014, but this draw has not been kind to punters in recent years.
-In the last 33 years, only California Chrome and Prairie Bayou have won from post 3, a significant negative for Medina Spirit, who is the 9-5 favorite on the morning line.
+In the last 33 years, only California Chrome and Prairie Bayou have won from post 3.

 Is the inside draw making a comeback?

 From 1980 to 2014, there were just two winners from the two inside posts — Snow Chief from stall 2 in 1986 and Tabasco Cat from stall 1 in 1994.

 American Pharoah won from stall 1 in 2015, and that was followed by Cloud Computing from stall 2 in 2017 and War of Will from stall 1 in 2019.
 Could this be the start of a comeback from the inside draws?